atxr/MeoPrevi/README.md

 These modules can be installed with **pip** for python3.

 #TODO
-- Visualize trajectory of the sat in the sky
 - Select time range for previ
 - Nicer interface
 - Display when downloading
+- More than 3 points for polar
+- Install script bug
+- Force English in Selenium